SquarePine/CPPCompilerFeatureSupportChecklist/README.md

 Feature is fully supported, and no workarounds are needed.

 ## Blank Cell
-Feature is either entirely unsupported, or is missing and has the potential of being supported.
+Feature is either entirely unsupported, is missing and has the potential of being supported, or has simply been untested.

 ## Partial
 Feature is only partially implemented and may require workarounds such as custom extensions.